 (Always a lovely nighttime view)

 - Drop into the MuseumsQuartier, which is the Kunsthistorisches Museum’s contemporary pendant and neighbour.
-The free-to-use Libelle viewing platform on top of the Leopold Museum there gives you a view down to the two old museums.
+The free-to-use Libelle viewing platform on top of the Leopold Museum gives you a view down to the two old museums.

 - Stream the movie, Before Sunrise.
 The museum forms a background location as the two main protagonists wander through Maria-Theresien-Platz.